wix/Detox/detox/README.md

 ### Development still in progress!

 Please note that this library is still pre version 1.0.0 and under active development.
 The NPM version is higher because the name "detox" was transferred to us from a previous inactive package.
+**Package can still break without respecting semver, though we try not to.**